-The spark plug is responsible for creating the electricity that ignites the air-fuel mixture in the combustion engine, which starts your car.
+Spark plugs are responsible for creating the electricity that ignites the air-fuel mixture in the combustion engine of a vehicle, which starts your car.
 The plugs set the engine’s pistons in motion and continue to provide power to keep your vehicle moving down the road.
-Appropriate and timely maintenance not only improves the longevity of your vehicle, but it also creates a better driving experience.
+Appropriate and timely maintenance not only improves the longevity of your car but also creates a better driving experience.
+If you forget to take your car in for a regular tune-up, it may begin to show signs that it needs some attention and auto care.
+So, what happens when spark plugs go bad, and what can you do to fix them?
+Here are seven signs and symptoms from AutoBlog that let you know it’s time to replace the spark plugs on your new or used car.

 1. The car is hard to start

 The battery is often blamed as the culprit for a vehicle not starting.
-But spark plugs can just as easily be the cause.
+However, spark plugs can just as easily be the cause.
 Your car’s engine needs to work harder to compensate for worn or clogged spark plugs.
-It may be particularly difficult to start your vehicle if the weather conditions are harsh.
-There’s just not enough spark to turn the engine over.
+It may be challenging to start your vehicle if the weather conditions are harsh.
+In that case, there’s not enough spark to turn the engine over.

 2. The engine misfires

 There may be other reasons why the engine misfires, like a bad ignition coil plug cap or inferior quality fuel.
 However, a misfire is often the result of at least one worn spark plug.
 You’ll notice the engine pace falters and then catches back up.
 You may also hear the engine pop as it loses and regains timing.
-When the vehicle misfires, it sends raw fuel into the exhaust, which ultimately damages the catalytic converter.
+When a vehicle misfires, it sends raw fuel into the exhaust, ultimately damaging the catalytic converter.

-Worn spark plugs create extra work for your engine.
+According to Firestone, worn spark plugs create extra work for your engine.
 In essence, they’re “not able to effectively burn the fuel” in the combustion chamber.
-You’ll feel the results of deteriorated plugs in your wallet as you shell out more for fuel.
+You’ll feel the results of deteriorated plugs in your wallet as you shell out more for fuel at a faster pace, making it a frustrating early warning sign of bad spark plugs.

-If you notice knocking or rattling noises coming from your engine, it’s definitely time to get the spark plugs checked.
+If you notice knocking or rattling noises coming from your engine, it’s time to get the spark plugs checked.
+Even without the stress of a moving motor vehicle, old spark plugs can lead to a stationary yet noisy car.

 5. Your car struggles to accelerate

 Whether you drive a vehicle with a four-, six-, or eight-cylinder engine, you’ll notice when at least one of the spark plugs is malfunctioning by the noise.
-Reducing the effectiveness of a cylinder overworks the others and can create strange noises, like rattling.
+Reducing the effectiveness of a cylinder overworks the others and can create strange noises when driving, like rattling.

 7. Your ‘check engine’ light is on

-Even if you forget to get your vehicle in for scheduled maintenance, its system is finely tuned to alert you to potential problems.
+Even if you forget to check your vehicle in for scheduled maintenance, its system is finely tuned to alert you to potential problems.
 Pay attention to the check engine light.
-It’s a preemptive warning telling you it’s time to take action.
+It’s a preemptive warning telling you it’s time to take action to prevent any car accidents or more severe (and expensive) maintenance issues.

 The good news is that even with nickel-chromium plugs, you should only have to replace them every 20,000 to 30,000 miles.
-Noble metal plugs, on the other hand, can carry you past 100,000 miles.
+On the other hand, Noble metal plugs can carry you past 100,000 miles.
+According to Repair Pal, spark plug costs vary depending on the age and model of your vehicle, but are usually between a range of $70 to $93, with added costs if you need to hire a professional to replace them.

-The key takeaway is to pay attention to your car’s early warning signs.
+The critical takeaway is to pay attention to your car’s early warning signs.
 It’s easy to overlook a routine maintenance appointment.
 However, when your vehicle reminds you, it’s in your best interest to heed the advice.
-One thing you can bank on: Failing spark plugs can add up to costly repairs.
+You can bank on one thing: Failing spark plugs can add to costly repairs.